nelenkov/virtual-pki-card/README.md

 also need a supported NFC-enabled device.
 Tested with Galaxy Nexus, should work with any PN544-based device.

+#### Build and start the host client

+1. Import the 'se-pki-client' in Eclipse.
+2. Make sure the PC/SC stack on your machine works.
+3. Connect a supported contactless reader.
+4. Edit the `run.sh` script as necessary.
+5. Run the app.
+It will block waiting for a NFC device.

 #### Build and install the Android app

 1. Import the 'se-emulator' project in Eclipse.